 Died: 24 March 1603

 Birthplace: Greenwich, England

 The daughter of King Henry VIII and Anne Boleyn, Elizabeth I became one of the most effective monarchs in British history.
 She succeeded Mary I in 1558 and reigned for the next 44 years.
-Dedicated to her position as ruler, Elizabeth fought off rivals (such as Mary, Queen of Scots, a rival heir to the throne who was imprisoned for 19 years and executed in 1587) and expanded England's power overseas.
+Dedicated to her position as ruler, Elizabeth fought off rivals (such as Mary, Queen of Scots, a rival heir to the throne) and expanded England's power overseas.
 Most notably, she led the country in defeating the Spanish Armada in 1588.
 Her reign is considered one of England's high points: it featured luminaries such as Sir Walter Raleigh, Sir Francis Drake and William Shakespeare, and was the birth of England's global expansion and colonization.
 Elizabeth never married (she was known as "the Virgin Queen") and her cousin, James I, ascended the English throne after her death.

 More on Elizabeth I from Fact Monster:

 Information Please® Database, © 2007 Pearson Education, Inc. All rights reserved.